-A couple months ago one of my best friends and I had a text message conversation about the future of the Seahawks.
+A couple of months ago one of my best friends and I had a text message conversation about the future of the Seahawks.
 In that conversation, one that basically bears mostly no repeating because this was a season with little to complain about, the most important thing that came to light was that Sidney Rice, by his measure, wasn’t a top-tier receiver.
 In his opinion, the Seahawks needed to cut Sidney Rice, and draft or sign someone to be the team’s No. 1 receiver.

 This came as a bit of a shock to me.
 Sidney Rice possesses a rare combination of size, athleticism, ball skills, and catch radius that make him a mismatch for almost any defensive back.
 Rice came into 2012 with only one season of elite production—his 2009 which was quarterbacked by Brett Favre—but nonetheless, when healthy, Rice had the ability to dominate stretches of games.